 Revised and expanded in 2018

-This course teaches you the fundamentals of animal illnesses and disorders.
+This Self Paced 20-hour course will help you to understand more about the fundamentals of animal illnesses and disorders.
 Your perspective on what can go wrong with an animal will expand.

 Animals can become injured or ill, but they are not humans.
 Their nutritional, and psychological needs are often different to ours.
 They suffer diseases; but often different diseases to what we suffer.
 There may be some similarities between human health and animal health; but there are also many significant differences.
 If you wish to care for animals appropriately and effectively, you must understand animal health and welfare in a different way to how you understand human health and welfare.
 This is not to say one is more or less important than another; but it is both a disservice to animals, and an ineffective way of caring for animals, if you don’t have an appropriate appreciation of differences between people and animals.